 Receive selected content straight into your inbox.

-Here is a checklist of all the things that you need to keep in mind when planning your Chinese wedding.
+A checklist of all the things that you need to keep in mind when planning your Chinese wedding

 After the proposal

 - Once the groom proposes to the bride, it is time to start preparing for the Chinese wedding.
 The first few months are crucial.

 - Have your parents meet and let them get familiar with each other.
 During the meeting, it would be a good occasion to talk about what the wedding could be like.
 Where will it happen?
 How will both parties distribute the money, and so on?

 - Set a wedding date and time for every ceremony that both families will have.

 - Create a budget that is approved by both families and make sure that you stick to it.

 - Booking your wedding venue at the earliest time possible is important because if you are late, your favorite venue will not be available.

 - Once you finalize the date, start sending out the date so that you know how many people will be able to come to the wedding.

 - Start making a wedding guest list.